nagaozen/evolved-npm2asp-bundler/README.md

 This will update the files under `./dist/` folder.
 Now, copy'em to your `domain.com/lib/` folder and use the ASP Server-Side Include directive to make the libraries available to the server environment.

+## Contributing

+**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).